HeWhoHoldsAKey/BrainInterpreter/README.md

 # BrainInterpreter
-A program to interpret an esoteric program called "Brain Fuck".
+A simple program to interpret an esoteric program called "Brain F%@*".